 Within the limits on content imposed by the set tasks, the paper is an exercise in free composition so candidates should write that which they are confident is correct Arabic and avoid what they do not know.
-Candidates are reminded to present their best Arabic to the Examiner.
+They should be encouraged to present their best Arabic to the examiner.

 Presentation is very important.
-If the Examiner cannot read what the candidate has written, no marks can be awarded.
+If the examiner cannot read what the candidate has written, no marks can be awarded.
 Handwriting must always be legible.

-In Questions 2 and 3, some candidates tend to include long lists of proper nouns such as place names or personal names.
+Some candidates tend to include long lists of proper nouns such as place names or personal names.
 This practice is to be discouraged as the mark scheme does not allow the award of accuracy ticks to such lists and they can take up a significant proportion of the word allocation.

-It is also vital that candidates check their writing and make sure they present it in the writing form required - letter writing/article/story.
-Failure to present their response in the required form of writing will be reflected in the marks gained.
+It is also vital that candidates check their writing and make sure they present it in the writing form required - letter writing/article/story... failure to presenting the required form of writing will be reflected in the marks gained.

-The Writing paper consisted of two sections each marked as follows:
+The question paper consisted of two sections each marked as follows:

-Section 1, Question 1 is marked out of 5 marks, the candidates are required to list 8 items in Arabic and the marks are awarded to five correct items.
-Question 2 is marked out of 15 marks, the candidates are required to answer this question and the marks are awarded as follows: 10 marks for communication and 5 for language.
+Question 1 is marked out of five marks; the candidates are required to list eight items in Arabic and the marks are awarded to five correct items.

+• Question 2 is marked out of 15 marks; the candidates are required to answer this question and the marks are awarded as follows: 10 for communication and 5 for language

-Section 2 is marked out of 30 marks, the candidates are required to answer one question from a choice of 3 and the marks are awarded as, 10 marks for communication, 8 for verbs and 12 for language.
+This section is marked out of 30 marks, the candidates are required to answer one question from a choice of three and the marks are awarded as: 10 for communication, 8 for verbs and 12 for language.

-The total mark for the paper is 50 marks.
+The total mark for the paper is 50 Marks.